 Not only for those who admire golf the Grandhotel Pupp worth’s to see.
 Pupp is not very far from the theatre building.
 Since 1895 has been reconstructed and, when the owners executed the principal unification of the buildings, arranged to provide comforts and luxury to its guests.
 Karlovy Vary together with Český Krumlov are after Prague the second most popular tourist destination, especially for international celebrities visiting for spa treatment.

-There is about one hundred mineral springs but only twelve of them are used as a drinking cure, differing in the temperature and the amount of carbon dioxide.
+There are about one hundred mineral springs but only twelve of them are used as a drinking cure, differing in the temperature and the amount of carbon dioxide.
 The strongest and best-known spring is Vřídlo, rising from the depth of approximately 2,000–3,000 meters.
 Its temperature reaches 73 degrees Celsius.
 The temperature of other springs is about 40 degrees Celsius.
 The springs cure mainly metabolic disorders, nevertheless, they are used for inhalations and baths alike.

 The Karlovy Vary IFF presents annually more than 200 new films from the whole world.
 The festival is open to the public and is visited by thousands of people.

 Karlovy Vary offers very popular Czech liqueur Karlovarská Becherovka known simply as a Becherovka.
-This herbal liqueur, is having permanent exhibition in the Jan Becher Museum.
+This herbal liqueur is having a permanent exhibition in the Jan Becher Museum.

-And for those who likes crystal the glass manufacturer Moser Glass is located in Carlsbad.
+And for those who like crystal the glass manufacturer Moser Glass is located in Carlsbad.

 ** Other outer locations to see:** Castle ruins Andelska Hora and Castle Loket.